satyanandaram/CSPP-Project-001/README.md

 Currently, the code for the wc and cut functions are yet to be added.
 The test files in the test folder is empty.

-Started writing tests using pytest, so that the functions in the helper file can be tested.
+Completed 2 testcases for all 5 commands using pytest, so that the functions in the helper file can be tested.